Kurisu-E/LearnHub/courses/En/note.md

 **Quiz:** Rearrange the letters to form a word that refers to "an extremely large, powerful, and destructive storm with very high winds that turn around an area of low pressure": [OYCENLC](http://localhost:5500/En/dict/cyclone.html#entry1.1-1)

+#### 08/17/2025 {V}

+**Word of the Day: [glitch](http://localhost:5500/En/dict/glitch.html)** | *noun* | GLITCH

+*Glitch* is an informal word referring to an unexpected and usually minor problem.
+It is used especially for a minor problem with a machine or device, such as a computer.

+**Quiz:** Fill in the blanks to complete a word for "a cause of error or equipment malfunction conceived of as a small mischievous gnome": [␣␣em␣i␣](http://localhost:5500/En/dict/gremlin.html#entry1.1-1)

 ### Reading & Writing

 ![2025-06-RW](logs/rw/2025-06.md)